 We closely monitor the progress of construction works at our projects under development.
 If we fail to deliver the completed properties within the stipulated timeframe due to our default, we may be liable to pay a certain percentage of the purchase price as penalty in accordance with the terms of the relevant sales contracts.
 Under current PRC laws and regulations, we are required to obtain a completion certificate before delivering properties to our customers.
 After a property development project has passed the requisite completion and acceptance inspections, we shall notify and make arrangements with our customers in respect of the inspection and delivery of properties.
-Under our typical sales contracts, customers failing to accept delivery of properties within ten to 15 days from the date of notification shall be deemed to have accepted delivery of our properties.
+Under our typical sales contracts, customers failing to accept delivery of properties.
 We also undertake under our sales contracts to deliver individual building ownership certificates for our properties and such process is typically completed within six months from the date of delivery.
 We may also be liable to compensate our customers for any delay in the delivery of individual building ownership certificates.